BSd3v/dash-chart-editor/README.md

 - logoStyle (dict; optional):
     Style object of the Logo.

+- saveState (boolean; default True):
+     When passed True, this will save the current state of the grid to `figure`.

 - structureOptions (dict; default True):
     Options that drive the available options under the "Structure"